CyberNilsen/CyberInject/README.md

 - Unauthorized use may violate laws and regulations
 - Users are solely responsible for compliance with applicable laws
 - Always obtain proper authorization before conducting security assessments
+- Windows Defender and other antivirus tools flag the extension as a threat due to its existing injections, and you have to mark it as safe for it to work properly

 ## 🚀 Features